brianna-mitri/deep-learning-challenge/README.md

 ![image](https://github.com/user-attachments/assets/be8e9c09-6fa8-4dc4-8853-24f53ea2a7a0)
 ![image](https://github.com/user-attachments/assets/bbbf595e-7d2f-4e6b-a04d-ba1f271a58c0)

 Following attempts at "optimization" involved keras.tuner and giving various options to find the "best" one.
+Parameters adjusted included learning rates, optimizers, range of neurons, number of layers, and epochs.
+It seemed like the model was underfitting as accuracy on training and testing were always between 72-73%, however increasing epochs, layers and neurons didn't improve the model.
+In fact, higher epochs in training (going around 50) would lead to around 74-75% accuracy on the training data but were worse (about 70-72%) for validation accuracy--showing that that was likely leading to overfitting.
+When trying different tuning parameters, results also didn't show better results.
+In the end, desired accuracy of 75% was not achieved.

-Desired accuracy of 75% was not achieved.
-Here are some of the results.
+Here are some of the results:
 Optimization model 1 (used Random Search):
 ![image](https://github.com/user-attachments/assets/ed7b6f8e-599a-4d37-9196-77fe1b20db00)
 Results: